Distance Learning & DigiTex Courses

 Online Education: Online learning that occurs through Web-based delivery.
 Online courses provide interaction between the student and the content, the student and other students, and the student and the instructor using various forms of computer mediated communication (CMC).
 This interaction takes place through Email, course announcements, and discussion board postings.
 Online students participate in an electronic community of learners, in their most comfortable setting and during their most convenient time.

-Computer System Requirements & Software Requirements for Online Courses
+System Requirements for Online Courses

-• Windows 2000 or higher.
+• Operating System: Windows 10 or higher

 Distance Learning Contacts